Ravn-Tech/HyperTag/README.md

 - [TMSU](https://github.com/oniony/TMSU): Written in Go
 - [SuperTag](https://github.com/amoffat/supertag): Written in Rust

 **What is the point of HyperTag's existence?** HyperTag offers many unique features such as the import, graphing and fuzzy matching functions that make it very convenient to use.
-All while HyperTag's code base is extremely small (<700 LOC) in comparison to TMSU (>10,000 LOC) and SuperTag (>25,000 LOC), making it easy to modify / contribute yourself.
+All while HyperTag's code base staying extremely small at <700 LOC in comparison to TMSU (>10,000 LOC) and SuperTag (>25,000 LOC), making it easy to hack on.